dapr/docs/concepts/bindings/specs/redis.md

     value: **************
 ```

-`redisHost` is the Redis host address.
+- `redisHost` is the Redis host address.
-`redisPassword` is the Redis password.
+- `redisPassword` is the Redis password.

+> **Note:** In production never place passwords or secrets within Dapr components.
+For information on securly storing and retrieving secrets refer to [Setup Secret Store](../../../howto/setup-secret-store)